Pursuit Force: Extreme Justice: Development

-One of the biggest criticism of the previous instalment was the difficulty level; many players complained that Pursuit Force was too hard to beat.
+One of the biggest criticism of the previous instalment was the difficulty level, with many players complaining that Pursuit Force was too hard to beat.
 The developers took note of the feedback and decided to build Extreme Justice from the ground up.
 As a result, the sequel provides an easier difficulty than its predecessor while still bringing some decent challenges.

 Reception

-The game received "average" reviews according to the review aggregation website Metacritic.
+Pursuit Force: Extreme Justice received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+GamePro said, "Extreme Justice hardly stands out from the rest of the pack but it more or less hits its intended mark.
+It's not going to blow you away but it is fun to keep you engaged for a few hours.
+If you're looking for some mindless action then check this game out."